 With a successful DR image taken, the next phase of the DR procedure is the creation of a CD that contains the proper OS and device driver files for the target NetVault Bare Metal Recovery Client to boot this machine when a recovery is required.
 This required data is included in a Boot Image during the backup of a target NetVault Bare Metal Recovery Client.
-A CD-creation file entitled "linuxboot.iso" is created and saved on both the target NetVault Bare Metal Recovery Client to select from various different methods to create this CD.
+A CD-creation file entitled "linuxboot.iso" is created and saved on both the target NetVault Bare Metal Recovery Client itself and on the piece of media targeted by the backup.
+This process allows an administrator to select from various different methods to create this CD.
 Any number of methods can be used to access this data and create this required CD.
 The following topics cover two example methods that can be used to accomplish this task.